God breathed into his nostrils. The Biblical Hebrew for breathe includes seething hot and losing life! Here’s what this

 How seething fiery does it get?
 Remember Daniel, who was thrown into a furnace heated up seven times its normal temperature (Daniel 3:19)?
-Do your own Bible Study on the Lake of Fire in Revelations and 1 Peter 3:7-10, where the heavens, earth, and the ungodly will be burned up and melt with fervent heat.
+Do your own Bible Study on the Lake of Fire in Revelation and 2 Peter 3:7-10, where the heavens, earth, and the ungodly will be burned up and melt with fervent heat.
 God has excellent reasons for this that I will explain as we progress in Genesis 2.

 What is essential to realize is that when God breathes, it is an active gesture on His part to accomplish His goals.
 That’s the whole meaning of the first part of Gen. 2:7; He formed man.
 He has a purpose, and when God breathed into the first man’s nostrils, He set that whole purpose in motion.
 God’s purpose involves life and death, abundant life, and also seething trials.
 All are necessary to accomplish His plan for humankind.
 All are essential puzzle pieces that we have to assemble correctly for an entire picture.

 God breathed into his nostrils.
 Now that we’re getting into the meaning of Biblical Hebrew and not your native language translation, maybe you won’t be surprised to learn that it does not explicitly say nostrils.
 There’s another Hebrew word for nostrils.
 Job 41.20 Out of his nostrils (H5156) goes smoke, as out of a seething pot or caldron.

 In Genesis 2:7, the original language uses H639, aph.